tavetisyan95/mlflow_web_app/README.md

 In its current implementation, the app has some notable limitations, including:

 - No error messages pop up on the webpage if something goes wrong.
 The only source of information about errors is the app's terminal.
-- Not all parameters of `LogisticRegression` and `LinearRegression` have been included in the app.
+- Invalid inputs for hyperparameters aren't handled.
+No error messages are shown in the web browser.
+The only way to know that something has gone wrong is through terminal logs.
-- Page refreshes are not handled at all.
+- Not all parameters of `LogisticRegression` and `LinearRegression` have been implemented in the app.

 ## Starting in Docker
 ```docker-compose -f docker-compose.yaml up -d --build```